sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 For earlier versions, please refer to [our full changelog](https://help.bootstrapped.ventures/article/124-wp-recipe-maker-changelog).

 == Upgrade notice ==
+= 9.4.0 =
+Some great new features and improvements

 = 9.3.1 =
 Fixes a few small issues